ForgeFoundation/mastery-cli/Readme.md

 - Easily track personal project goals, such as daily commits.
 - Access over 150 offline programming problems with accompanying offline tests and a built-in compiler.
-- Seamlessly collect and sync progress across devices when connected to the internet.
-- Establish habit hooks, like integrating flashcards and math practice into your development cycle.
 - Utilize an offline algorithm that identifies weaknesses and generates quick flashcards for memory refresh.
 - Enjoy free flashcard decks covering Computer Science Architecture, Networking, AWS, System Design, Design Patterns, and more.
 Plus, easily share your flashcard decks.